Oxbern/CCube_API/README.md

 }
   ```

-2. Add `Controller.h` to your test and instanciate a object Controller.
+2. Add `Controller.h` to your test and instanciate an object Controller.
    Controller is the main interface between your test and the cube, the physical device.

   ```